 - URL — where you receive POSTs.
 Must be HTTPS.

 - Events — pick from the catalogue.
-You can subscribe to one event, several, or all.
+One event, several, or all.

-You can have up to 10 outbound subscriptions per project, and 50 per tenant.
+You can have up to 10 subscriptions per project.

 Payload format